steelwheels/KiwiScript/KiwiLibrary/Document/Class/FileManager.md

 |:---           |:---   |:---                           |
 |file           |[URL](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/URL.md) |URL of the file to check      |

+### Return
+The value is `true` when the given file is executable.

 ## `isDeletable` class method
-Returns a Boolean value that indicates whether the file at the given URL is deletable or not.
+Returns a boolean value that indicates whether the file at the given URL is deletable or not.
 ````
 FileManager.isDeletable(file: URL) -> Bool
 ````